gbv/jskos-validate/README.md

 ### Updating JSKOS Spec/Schemas

-To update the dependency on the JSKOS JSON Schemas, update the commit hash in the corresponding entry in `package.json` to the latest commit hash in the [JSKOS repository](https://github.com/gbv/jskos), then run `npm i`.
+To update the dependency on the JSKOS JSON Schemas, update the `jskos` submodule referencing the [JSKOS repository](https://github.com/gbv/jskos).

 ## Contribute